Chungking Mansions: History (1941–1961)

 Before Chungking Mansions was completed in 1961, Chungking Arcade (重慶市場), a mall with a U-shaped "horseshoe" plan containing more than 30 shops selling a variety of goods catering to tourists, stood in its place.

 The 50,000 square ft. site was developed into Chungking Arcade in 1941 by the Tiampo family, who were Hokkien immigrants from the Philippines.
 Jaime Tiampo was a merchant who built his fortune in Iloilo, Philippines, and moved to Hong Kong in 1938.
-By leveraging their Catholic connections in Hong Kong, the family purchased land on Nathan Road from the Dominican Order and developed it into the U-shaped shopping center.
+By leveraging their Catholic connections in Hong Kong, the family purchased land on Nathan Road from the Dominican Order and developed it into the U-shaped shopping centre.

 Vehicles were able to enter the arcade from Nathan Road.
 Shops were owned mostly by Chinese merchants and offered a variety of items and services, including audiovisual products, fur clothing, jewellery, watches, and currency exchange.
 There were also foreign-style bars, including one called Henry's Café, which were popular with British servicemen at the time.

 Operation of the arcade was suspended during 1941–1945, when the Japanese occupied Hong Kong.
 During this time, the Allies dropped two bombs on the arcade, one of which exploded and another that weighed over 500 pounds and was buried and not uncovered until the construction of Chungking Mansion in 1959, fifteen years later.
 After the war, the arcade expanded into more than 50 shops, including tailors, silk and ivory stores, and bars.

 During the 1950s, Tsim Sha Tsui was rapidly growing as a commercial district, leading to plans for redevelopment of the arcade.
 Work began as early as June 1956, with eviction notices issued to its 50-plus tenants.
 Although initially unsuccessful, the tenants were eventually vacated in 1958, with construction of Chungking Mansions starting in 1959.